Monday, November 13, 2017

 After Jesus’ death, the disciples endured persecution, and a number of them experienced martyrdom.
 The strength of their conviction indicates that they were not just claiming Jesus had appeared to them after rising from the dead.
 They really believed it.
 They willingly endangered themselves by publically proclaiming the risen Christ.

+What do we know about the deaths of the first disciples of Jesus?
 Tradition holds that the apostles died willingly for their belief that Jesus was resurrected.
 But how can one be historically sure that the apostles were martyred for their faith?
-In his new book Fate of the Apostles, popular Christian apologist Sean McDowell investigates and carefully evaluates the historical evidence of the martyrdom of the apostles, focusing on the earliest sources available, “including New Testament documents, with particular focus on the book of Acts, the writings of the early church fathers, pseudepigraphical writings such as the Acts of the Apostles, Gnostic sources, and other extra-biblical accounts.”
-However, he concentrates on first and second century sources containing “living” memory, which he describes as “transmitting personal memory of events that trace back to the apostles themselves.”
+In his book Fate of the Apostles, popular Christian apologist Sean McDowell investigates and carefully evaluates the historical evidence of the martyrdom of the apostles, focusing on the earliest sources available, “including New Testament documents, with particular focus on the book of Acts, the writings of the early church fathers, pseudepigraphical writings such as the Acts of the Apostles, Gnostic sources, and other extra-biblical accounts.”
+McDowell concentrates on first and second century sources containing “living” memory, which he describes as “transmitting personal memory of events that trace back to the apostles themselves.”

 To begin, McDowell defines “martyr” as “one whose testimony for Jesus results in death, which is now the standard Christian understanding of ‘martyr.’”
 Next he refutes two primary arguments against doing the historical investigation into the deaths of the apostles.
 First, lack of information about some of their deaths “does not undermine the significance of what does exist.”
 Second, despite some evidence being “stuff of legend,” there is some clear historical evidence within the legends which make them worth examining.
 Then he presents clear evidence that the resurrection was central to early Christian preaching, kerygma.
 In other words, the apostles had resurrection faith.